RichardLindsay/demanding-epicurean/_posts/Ronny-And-The-Speech.md

 ---
 layout: post
-title: NOMA god, it was incredible
+title: Ronny and the speech
 ---

 Having not long returned home from Honeymoon and understandably being skint, we thought it was all over.
 We were wrong...